matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 - **SharedQueue**, which is a **LinkedBlockingQueue** is shared among all Producer and Consumer threads.
 - Producer threads produces one integer for every 200 milli seconds continously and append it to sharedQueue.
 - Consumer thread consumes integer from sharedQueue continously.
-- This program is implemented with-out explicit synchronized ot Lock constructs.
+- This program is implemented with-out explicit synchronized of Lock constructs.
 BlockingQueue is the key to achieve it.

 - BlockingQueue implementations are designed to be used primarily for producer-consumer queues.